Workington, Harare

-Workington is the name of an industrial suburb in the South West of Harare, Zimbabwe.
+Workington is an industrial suburb in the South West of Harare, Zimbabwe.

-The district has been the site of several high profile robberies.
+The district has been the site of several high-profile robberies.
 In September 2022, robbers broke into a building and stole US$71,000.
 The following February, armed robbers stole a vehicle and $42,000.
 In July, a warehouse in the district was robbed of US$25,000.
 In February 2025, armed robbers gained entry to a business and stole US$120,400.